 By now it should be painfully obvious that you need a synthetic monitoring solution to ensure the same top-notch experience for your users in China, the US, Europe, or any other corner of the world, regardless if it’s day or night.

-Picking one solution over another requires a formula that cannot be universally applied to every company so it will come down to your individual needs.
-If you have small individual teams and you know that only one will use a particular tool it’s probably fine to get a single product solution.
-But more often than not, unless you already have a solution for infrastructure monitoring that you are comfortable with, you’ll want to get both.
+Picking one tool over another requires a formula that cannot be universally applied to every company so it will come down to your individual needs.
+If you have small individual teams and you know that only one will use a particular solution it’s probably fine to get a single product solution.
+But more often than not, unless you already have an infrastructure monitoring tool that you are comfortable with, you’ll want to get both.

 If you’re looking to improve the overall performance and availability of your website, you might also like: